-- Instruct children in proper hand-washing techniques since they are more likely to use touch in play and interaction with others.
+- Instruct children in hand-washing techniques since they’re more likely to use touch in play and interaction with others.

-- Avoid sharing personal items such as towels, clothing, hair brushes, or bar soaps.
+- Avoid sharing personal items.
+This includes towels, clothing, hairbrushes, or bar soaps.

-- Avoid using shared sports gear that may have come in direct contact with an athlete’s bare skin.
+- Avoid using shared sports gear that may have come in direct contact with someone else’s bare skin.

-- Avoid picking at or touching areas of your own skin where the bumps exist.
+- Avoid picking at or touching areas of your skin where the bumps are visible.